11bus11/book-store1/README.md

 ### Wishlist

 ### Checkout
+The checkout is where the user acctually places their order.
+It has a summary of the order, a form for giving all information needed for the delivery and the payment options.
+At the bottom of the page, there is a button for placing the order, and a button for going back to the shopping bag (there is also one at the top).

 ### Articles
 The articles work similarly to the products.
 A preview of each article is shown on the articles page, and when the user click on an article they are sent to a page with the full article.
 The preview contains the title, the author, an introduction of the article (first paragraph) and a "read more" button.
 The page with the full article shows an image at the top (if there is one), the title, author and full article.

 ### Contact us
+This is a form for sending a message to the people behind the e-shop.
+It can be found on the home page.
+The admin can see the messages people have sent on a "messages" page, only accessable by an admin.

 ### Messages

 ### Admin
 The admin can add, edit and remove products thru the admin page.
 They input all the info about the books and then they show up in the category chosen.
 If needed they can also add more categories.
 The same goes for the articles.

+Products, articles and the messages from users can be accessed from the frontend.

 ### Potential Features
 - If I had the time I would expand on the sorting options and other features making it easier for the user to find the right product.
 - I would also want to expand on the admin features.
 For example, make it possible to answer incoming messages in the admin window.

+## Requirements file
+This is the content of the requirements file, which explains what needs to be installed in order to run the code.

 ## Testing